Ben Koyack: 2015

 Throughout training camp, he competed against Clay Harbor, Nic Jacobs, and Connor Hamlett for a roster spot.
 On September 4, 2015, he was waived as a part of the Jaguars final roster cuts.
-The Jacksonville Jaguars opted to have only four tight ends on their active roster, including Marcedes Lewis, Julius Thomas, Nic Jacobs, and Clay Harbor.
-After clearing waivers, Koyack was signed to the Jacksonville Jaguars' practice squad on September 6, 2015.
+The Jaguars opted to have only four tight ends on their active roster, including Marcedes Lewis, Julius Thomas, Nic Jacobs, and Clay Harbor.
+After clearing waivers, Koyack was signed to the Jaguars' practice squad on September 6, 2015.
 He spent his entire rookie season developing on the Jaguars' practice squad.

 2016

-On January 4, 2016, the Jacksonville Jaguars signed Koyack to a reserve/futures contract.
+On January 4, 2016, the Jaguars signed Koyack to a reserve/futures contract.

-He competed with Nic Jacobs, Braedon Bowman, and Neal Sterling throughout training camp for a roster spot.
-He made the active roster and was named the backup tight end behind Marcedes Lewis and Julius Thomas to start the regular season.
+He competed with Jacobs, Braedon Bowman, and Neal Sterling throughout training camp for a roster spot.
+He made the active roster and was named the backup tight end behind Lewis and Thomas to start the regular season.